Break Up With Sugar

 This relationship I have with sugar is a lot like being on a tropical island involved with a gorgeous rich man who has abs of steel, piercing blue eyes and a model figure.
 You just can’t get enough.
 The problem is he does nothing to enhance my life.
-He doesn’t nourish my soul, being around him makes me fat and he treats me like crap!
+He doesn’t nourish my soul, being around him makes me fat and he makes me feel like crap!
 You would think it’s easy to walk away… and yet somehow, it’s not.

 If you’ve ever tried to divorce yourself from sugar you know it’s hard.

 My head knows that sugar is a double whammy.
 It’s is actually hepatotoxic (among other evils) and is metabolized directly into fat which is bad for my self-esteem.
 It also comes with a whole host of other problems that can have far-reaching negative effects on my health.
-Intellectually, I also realize that bathing my cells in fructose increases u autoimmune flare ups.
+Intellectually, I also realize that bathing my cells in fructose increases my autoimmune flare ups and hot flashes.
 I also know sugar is readily used by cancer cells to increase their proliferation.
 Cancer feeds on sugar.
 It promotes cell division & speeds cancer cell growth causing it to spread fast. so, you see, in my head I know it’s bad for me but like anyone who is addicted to something….
 I do it anyway. … until now.

 I’m going to share some tips and secrets to reduce your sugar cravings and kick the habit.